 At a time when information is available instantly at any time of day or night, everyone needs to be able to access that information equally.
 A restaurant’s website can help potential customers or visitors decide whether or not to ever set foot inside the restaurant.
 No matter how delicious the food or how attentive the service staff, none of that can bring a customer in the door if they can’t find out what’s on the menu or where the restaurant is located on the website.
 Online frustration can drive potential customers and those dining with them to other restaurants who have taken the time to consider their needs- even virtually.
 And legally, it’s a huge risk to exclude people who use assistive technology from your digital platform.

-For information on avoiding inaccessible restaurant websites, accessibility lawsuits and reaching everyone, visit our Accessibility Services page.
+For information on avoiding inaccessible websites, accessibility lawsuits, and reaching everyone, visit our Accessibility Resource Library.